aditya-grover/climate-learn/README.md

 **ClimateLearn** is a Python library for accessing state-of-the-art climate data and machine learning models in a standardized, straightforward way.
 This library provides access to multiple datasets, a zoo of baseline approaches, and a suite of metrics and visualizations for large-scale benchmarking of statistical downscaling and temporal forecasting methods.

-## Table of Contents

-- Getting Started
-- About Us
-- Citing ClimateLearn

 ## Getting Started

 ### Installation